Best 10 Equipment-Free Full Body Workouts for Beginners

 - Calories Burned: Approximately 150-250 calories depending on intensity

-Before diving into your workout, it's important to prepare your body.
-Perform each of the following exercises for 1 minute:
+Before diving into the workouts, it's essential to prepare your body.
+Perform each of the following exercises for 30 seconds:

 Full Body Workouts